vit-krizka/exam-trial-basics/README.md

  - It should have a list of pirates.
  - You must be able to add a new pirate to the ship.
- - It should have a method called getPoorPirates which returns a list of names containing the pirates that
-    - have wooden leg and have less than 15 golds
  - It should have a method called getGolds which returns the golds of all the pirates have.
+ - It should have a method called getDeadPirates which
+    - remove the pirates from the list that have wooden leg and have less than 15 golds
+    - and return a list of names containing the pirates that you killed before

 ```

 ## Question time!
 [2p]